laroche-a/PoliceSimulatorV/README.md

 # Building FiveM Server Ressource
--Open POLSIM.sln in Visual Studio to edit code
+-Open POLSIM.sln in Visual Studio to edit code.

--Run build.cmd to create FiveM server ressource
+-Run build.cmd to create FiveM server ressource.

 -Files will be placed in the dist folder.